 Payment for vehicular LCDs will be paid as the length in feet installed divided by the device spacing for barricades, vertical panels, and drums and certified as installed/used on the project meeting the requirements of Standard Plans, Index 102-600 and have been properly maintained will be paid for at the Contract unit price for channelizing device.

 Payment for pedestrian LCDs, certified as installed/used on the project and properly maintained, will be paid per linear foot per day.
-Placement of pedestrian LCDs at locations not shown in the Plans, or not authorized by the Engineer, will be at the Contractor’s expense.
-Payment for pedestrian LCD mounted signs will be made under Work Zone Signs, per each per day.
+Placement of pedestrian LCDs at locations not shown in the TTCP, or not authorized by the Engineer, will be at the Contractor’s expense.
+Payment for pedestrian LCD mounted signs will be made under Work Zone Signs.

 Payment will not be made for channelizing devices unsatisfactorily maintained, as determined by the Engineer.
 Payment will be made for each channelizing device that is used to delineate trailer mounted devices.
 Payment will be made for channelizing devices delineating portable changeable message signs during the period beginning 14 working days before Contract Time begins as authorized by the Engineer.